ruffinjr/testRepository/README.md

 ## How it works

 This action uses the text from the title and body of the issue and sends that and some other important information to our Locus tool.
-Locus looks at changes in code to determine which commits most likely caused the current bug.
+Token corpora are created using the issue title and body as a bug report.
+Locus takes this bug report and all the changes committed before this bug was reported as the input.
+Each hunk is indexed as an independent document to be ranked based on the vector space model.
+The output of Locus is a ranked list of commits that most likely caused the bug.

 ## Limitations